 In Ivy Station’s open-air courtyard along National Boulevard, between the ground-floor restaurants and the plaza fronting the Metro station.
 Look for the lit market booths and the photo-with-Santa setup.

-Early evening into the late evening — typically 5:00 PM to 10:00 PM at the Ivy Station outdoor courtyard.
+Early evening into the late evening at the Ivy Station outdoor courtyard – check the official page for this year’s hours.

 Yes — admission is free, and complimentary photos with Santa, a DJ holiday set, and the courtyard atmosphere are all included.
 Food trucks, craft beer and wine, hot chocolate, and items at the maker booths are paid separately.